 Apartments and vacation rentals with a kitchen

 Popular Rental Amenities in Cape Cod

 Finding a rental with a pool shouldn't be too difficult in Cape Cod.
-Nearly half of the properties have one.
-Additionally, more Hotel rooms have pools than any other accommodation type.
+One-third of the properties have one.
+Additionally, more House rentals have pools than any other accommodation type.
 They are an excellent choice if you go in a group of 4, as that is the number of people they can accommodate on average.
 In Cape Cod, nearly all of the accommodations providing a pool are situated close to the water.

 The Weather in Cape Cod

 Tue., 26 Oct.

 A Vacation Rental in Cape Cod, for the Best of Seaside New England